sanderslab/magellanmapper/README.md

 bin/pipelines.sh -i data/HugeImage.czi -p full
 ```

-See `runclrbrain.sh` for additional sample commands for common scenarios, such as cell detection on a small region of interest.
+See `bin/pipelines.sh` for additional sample commands for common scenarios, such as cell detection on a small region of interest.
 The file can be edited directly to load the same image, for example.

 ### Server